Triceratops: Cultural significance

-Triceratops is the opisyal state fossil of South Dakota (US), and the official state dinosaur of Wyoming (US).
+Since at least the early 20th century, Triceratops has been among the most famous dinosaurs and an archetypal ceratopsian.
+It has been popularly displayed at natural history museums due to the abundance of fossils.
+A mounted Triceratops skeleton was exhibited at the 1900 Paris Exposition, possibly the earliest display of the dinosaur, and was seen by 21,000 visitors during the first two days.
+Similarly, a model Triceratops by American sculptor Louis Paul Jonas was displayed at the 1964 New York World's Fair.

+Triceratops is a staple of dinosaur films including The Lost World (1925) and Jurassic Park (1993).
+In literature, they appear as "Gryfs" in Edgar Rice Burroughs's 1921 novel Tarzan the Terrible, while the 1956 children's book The Enormous Egg by Oliver Butterworth features a Triceratops hatching from a chicken egg.
+After Tyrannosaurus and Stegosaurus, it has been the most frequently depicted dinosaur on stamps.
+Triceratops is the official state fossil of South Dakota and the official state dinosaur of Wyoming.

-In 1942, Charles R. Knight painted a mural incorporating a confrontation between a Tyrannosaurus and a Triceratops in the Field Museum of Natural History for the National Geographic Society, establishing them as enemies in the popular imagination.
-Paleontologist Bob Bakker said of the imagined rivalry between Tyrannosaurus and Triceratops, "No matchup between predator and prey has ever been more dramatic.
+In 1928, Charles R. Knight painted a mural incorporating a confrontation between a Tyrannosaurus and a Triceratops in the Field Museum of Natural History in Chicago, establishing them as enemies in the popular imagination.
+Paleontologist Robert Bakker said of the imagined rivalry between Tyrannosaurus and Triceratops, "No matchup between predator and prey has ever been more dramatic.
 It's somehow fitting that those two massive antagonists lived out their co-evolutionary belligerence through the last days of the last epoch of the Age of Dinosaurs."